Charleston Water Quality at a Glance

 Flush After Prolonged Absences

-If your home has been vacant for more than a week, run cold water taps for 3-5 minutes before using water for drinking or cooking.
-This is particularly important in Charleston’s historic homes with older plumbing systems, as water that sits in pipes can absorb trace metals over time.
+If your home has been vacant for more than a week, run cold water taps for 3–5 minutes before using water for drinking or cooking.
+This is particularly important in Charleston’s historic homes with older plumbing, as stagnant water can absorb trace metals — including lead — from internal pipe materials over time.

 Leaky Pipe